gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

     could delay the dummy GETs, if they're needed at all, and do them in the `chpl_rmem_consist_release()` or `chpl_comm_task_end()`
     function, respectively.
-But if we did this we would also need to do dummy GETs before later atomics (see the clause below), and that might be costly.
-Basically, if we delay dummy GETs for anything we have to delay them for everything, because at the time we initiate the dangling PUT we don't know what will come next.
+But if we did this we would also need to do dummy GETs before later atomics (see the next *Memory Order* clause, below), and that might be costly.
+Basically, we can either do the dummy GET right away or delay it, but if we delay it for one kind of following thing we have to delay it for all, because we can't know what will come next.

   **_Note (improvement):_** Currently if we use a dummy GET to ensure
     visibility, we wait for its completion before continuing.
 We could